Nginx Static Front Server: The Benefits and Drawbacks

 While Nginx is highly customizable, it does have some limitations when it comes to functionality.
 For instance, Nginx does not support dynamic content generation, which means that it cannot be used as a complete web application server.
 Additionally, some advanced features may be challenging to implement, requiring extensive customization or the use of third-party modules.

-READ ALSO The Ins and Outs of Nginx Server Script: Advantages, Disadvantages, and FAQs
+READ ALSO The Power of Server Name Nginx: Advantages, Disadvantages, and FAQs

 3. Lack of Support